Berta Zerón: Biography

 Berta Zerón was born in the city of Pachuca, Hidalgo.
 When she was 11, she went to Honolulu, Hawaii, with her father, where she learned English and received her first formal schooling.
 Returning to Mexico two years later, Berta discovered an airplane belonging to Amelia Earheart on the ship upon which they were travelling.
 The discovery of the airplane was something that stayed with Berta for many years.

 After returning to Mexico, Zerón completed her high school education, graduating as a bilingual secretary.
-She went to work for the Canada Dry and Ericcson companies and later obtained a position at a money exchange business located at the Benito Juárez International Airport.
+She went to work for the Canada Dry and Ericsson companies and later obtained a position at a money exchange business located at the Mexico City International Airport.

 At the airport she met a pilot named Capitan Meraz, who became the first person to invite her for a flight.
 She turned down the invitation, however, because the airplane they were to fly did not inspire much confidence in her.
 Later in life Zerón admitted her regret at not having taken the opportunity.

 A short time later she was offered a position in the operations department at Servicios Aéreos.
 Zerón's answer was an immediate yes, since it allowed her to be near the hangar and to fly in the company's aircraft as an observer.

 She was transferred from the operations department to the ticketing department, located outside the airport.
 This move forced her to submit her resignation.

 A few years went by before she decided to take her first steps to become a pilot.
 Zerón applied for her permit for flight practices in 1947.
 She completed her first official flight on 13 July 1947, with a duration of 45 minutes, covering the route Pachuca - Mexico City.

 Her first solo took place in 1964, thanks to the support of Capitan Francisco López, who owned a Cessna 170 (XB-GEW) and who provided her with the opportunity to fly at a cost of 100 pesos an hour.
 She obtained her Private Pilot's License (#4645) in January 1965, logging 200 hours in the Cessna 170.

 Not stopping at just her private license, she soon learned to fly twin engine airplanes, instrument and night flying skills, became familiar with a Beechcraft Baron 55, and practiced aerobatic flight in a PT-17 Stearman belonging to the "Escuela de Aviación México."

 With 282 flying hours logged, she was awarded Commercial Aviator License number 2525 in June 1966, and she began working for the "Aviones, S.A." company as a flight instructor on Cessna 150s.